appmagine/react-jsonapi/README.md

 ## Getting started

-This example demonstrates the simplest possible usage of React JSON API.
+This example demonstrates the simplest possible usage of React JSON API with a nested relation.

 React JSON API relies on [Backbone-relational](http://backbonerelational.org), a comprehensive solution for managing nested Backbone models.